finnp/mkbom.js/readme.md

 Implementation adopted from the Open Source C++ work by @hoghliux: https://github.com/hogliux/bomutils

-It's a first working and likely to have bugs.
+It's a first version and likely to have bugs.
 Tests currently only work on my machine because it compares files to a reference implementation with my local uid/gid/permissions.

 ## usage